abrugsch/PistormTester/README.md

 The big caveat is that they(JLCPCB assembly) don't have a 5v 7-ish MHz oscillator in their assembly catalog so that part has an LCSC part number ([C387338](https://lcsc.com/product-detail/Oscillators_Shenzhen-SCTF-Elec-S3D8-000000A20F30T_C387338.html)) but must be sourced and placed seperately.

 ### How to
+The code folder of this repo has some simple tests for checking that the address and data busses are behaving correctly. here are the instructions for using them on PiStorm.
+For more advanced tests, see the note at the bottom of this readme.
 First copy the files in the [code folder of this repo](https://github.com/abrugsch/PistormTester/tree/main/code) to your pistorm folder on your pi.
 Run
 > ```./build_zz9tests.sh```